main banner

 Supermarine Spitfire, Figullar, Monaghan September 1942

-Figullar mapThe crash site, in the townland of Figullar was quickly attended by members of the Local Defence Forces (LDF) and the Gardai, the Irish Police Service.
+Figullar mapThe crash site, in the townland of Figullar, was quickly attended to by members of the Local Defence Forces (LDF) and the Gardai, the Irish Police Service.
 It seems that despite the border between the two jurisdictions, communications were not curtailed and it was soon known that there was no casualty associated with the incident as the pilot had bailed out over Northern Ireland and landed near Crilly House, in Tyrone.
 Upon landing he was brought to the nearest Royal Ulster Constabulary (RUC) station and from there arrangements were made for him to return to his unit.
 The aircraft crash site, shown in the image at right from Bing maps, highlights the location of the crash in a field bordering on the townland of Ralaghan.
 Crilly house is to be found off that image to the North.
-The white line on the image shows the location of the border between Ireland and Northern Ireland in this location
+The white line on the image shows the location of the border between Ireland and Northern Ireland in this area, along the River Blackwater.

 I wish to state that at approx. 13:15 hrs on the 20/9/42 the command Duty Officer informed me by ‘phone that an aircraft had crashed at a place about three miles North East of Emyvale, Co.
 Monaghan.
 I was detailed to take an armed party out to scene of crash.
-I arrived at scene, with a party of one N.C.O. and six men at approx. 15:00 hrs,., and found a guard of L.D.F. men, and Civic Guards from Emyvale and Monaghan town in charge of the plane.
+I arrived at scene, with a party of one N.C.O. and six men at approx. 15:00 hrs., and found a guard of L.D.F. men, and Civic Guards from Emyvale and Monaghan town in charge of the plane.
 An L.D.F.
-Staff Officer name J J McGleoin from Monaghan was in charge of the Guard.
+Staff Officer named J J McGleoin from Monaghan was in charge of the Guard.

 I took over charge and posted sentries around the ‘plane.
 I found out from J J McGleoin, and a Detective Officer from Monaghan town, that there had been no interference with the wreck.

-The ‘plane was a Spitfire, of British nationality, and had crashed at approx..
-11.20hrs on 20/9/42, in a field of Patrick McKenna, Figualliar (sic), Emyvale, Co.
+The ‘plane was a Spitfire, of British nationality, and had crashed at approx. 11.20hrs on 20/9/42, in a field of Patrick McKenna, Figualliar (sic), Emyvale, Co.
 Monaghan.
 The pilot, the only occupant, had bailed out from the plane at 4,000 feet, and had landed safely in Northern Ireland territory.
 The scene of the crash is about three hundred and fifty yards inside our territory.
 The plane just before crashing apparently fell to pieces, as parts of the wings and fuselage were found scattered about, at least three hundred yards from where the nose of the plane struck the ground.
 When the ‘plane struck the ground, there was an explosion, and she went on fire.
 One of the first men on the scene was J J McGleoin, L.D.F.
 Monaghan Staff, and he got some help and tried to extinguish fire, but was unable to do so, as a result of the crash and fire there were four “hand” cocks of hay, (approx. ten cwt.
 Of hay in each) belonging to J J McKenna, Figulliar, Emyvale, destroyed.

 I then went into Emyvale Gardai Station and reported to the Command Duty Officer, and was informed by him that permission had been granted by the Dept. to two R.A.F. officers to search 'plane for a high explosive detonator.
-Their names, car Reg No.etc. etc. were given me.
+Their names, car Reg No.etc. were given me.
 I was given instructions that those Officers were not to take anything away with them.
 I went back to the Plane, and at about 16.15 hrs. four R.A.F. officers and two R.U.C.
 Sergeants in uniform arrived in the field.
-They as to examine plane but I refused, pointing out that two of their technicians were due to arrive any minute,- when they heard that they departed immediately.
+They asked to examine plane but I refused, pointing out that two of their technicians were due to arrive any minute,- when they heard that they departed immediately.
 At approx. 17.30 hours those two Officers arrived dressed in civilian attire and in possession of their credentials, they examined the ‘plane thoroughly and told me that the Detonator could not possibly escape exploding after crash and fire, and that there was no danger in handling it.
 They remained for about half an hour, and did not take anything with them on leaving.

 The plane was only a twisted mass of wreckage with parts of wings and fuselage scattered about.
 I got those parts collected into a heap, and again got in touch with the Command Duty Officer, I explained the situation to him, and he informed me that if the L.D.F. would do guard on the plane for the night, we could withdraw.
 District Officer(L.D.F.)
 McGleoin volunteered to have guard on the ‘plane.
 I collected the loose aluminium and tin (about Three Cwts.) and put it into truck and brought it back with armed party to Cavan Barracks.